 Faculty Teaching Retreat

-The Center for Teaching Excellence (CTE) is pleased to invite applications for BC’s inaugural Teaching Retreat, entitled “Reflecting on Teaching and Designing for Learning.”
+The Center for Teaching Excellence (CTE) is pleased to announce BC’s inaugural Teaching Retreat, entitled “Reflecting on Teaching and Designing for Learning.”
 This five-day retreat will take place from June 4-8, 2018, at the Ocean Edge Resort on Cape Cod, and will provide time and support for faculty members to address student learning challenges in conversation with other instructors and in light of recent developments in learning science and pedagogical practice.

-We welcome applications from full-time faculty, either as individuals or in teams of up to three members.
+Retreatants include full-time faculty, either as individuals or in teams of up to three members.
 Each individual or team is asked to anchor their work either in the development of a new course or the revision of an existing course.
 Faculty teams might be instructors from a single department commissioned to re-think the department's core offering(s), or they might be faculty from different departments working together on an interdisciplinary course.

 Whether the proposed project is to develop a new course or to revise an existing course, we recognize that the project will require more than a week’s work, and so we ask that faculty focus the work of the retreat on a particular learning challenge they expect students to face in the new or revised course.